fletch0098/sportradar-advanced-challenge/README.md

 ## Game Execution Mode

-Game execution mode loads data for one game specified on the command line argument 'game:xxxxxxxxxx'
+Game execution mode loads data for one game specified on the command line argument 'game:xxxxxxxxxx'.
+If the game is not found, or the pipeline error, the app will exit with an error.

 ```bash
 npm start game:2022021206